codeporting-native/codeporting-native-cs2cpp/README.md

 Directory | Description
 --------- | -----------
-[Examples](https://github.com/codeporting-native)  | A collection of sample C# projects that help you learn and explore the Codeporting.Native for C# to C++
+[Examples](https://github.com/codeporting-native)  | A collection of sample C# projects that help you learn and explore the Codeporting.Native from C# to C++

 ## Resources